-- Aurora Solar-Can be used to create 3D site layouts, design PV systems, perform shading analysis, and estimate PV system performance. - Energy Toolbase-Can be used to model customer savings, determine the value of solar, and perform battery analysis - SAM-Can be used for PV systems production modeling and financial model validation. - REopt-Can be used for battery operations analysis. - OpenDSS-An electric power distribution system simulator (DSS) for supporting distributed resource integration and grid modernization.
-It is available free of charge at http://smartgrid.epri.com/SimulationTool.aspx.
-It can be used for distribution system voltage analysis. - NREL Annual Technology Baseline and levelized cost of energy calculator-Can be used to source data points and validate the inputs/outputs of other models. - ArcGIS Online-Can provide parcel, zoning, and other information for plan development. - Organizer-provided Excel-based financial model-Required for use as a template financial model for the system(s) proposed by competing teams.
+- Aurora-Can be used to create 3D site layouts, design PV systems, perform shading analysis, and estimate PV system performance. - Energy Toolbase-Can be used to model customer savings, analyze electric utility rate, determine the value of solar, and perform battery analysis. - SAM-Can be used for PV system production modeling, financial model validation, and battery operation analysis. - REopt-Can be used for battery sizing and operation analysis. - OpenDSS-Can be used for distribution system impact analysis of PV and batteries, especially voltage constraints.
+It's an electric power distribution system simulator (DSS) for supporting distributed resource integration and grid modernization.
+It is an open-source tool available free of charge. - NREL Annual Technology Baseline (see Electricity Technologies: Commercial PV and Commercial Battery Storage) and levelized cost of energy calculator-Can be used to source data points and validate the inputs/outputs of other models. - ArcGIS Online-Can provide parcel, zoning, and other information for plan development. - Organizer-provided Excel-based financial model-Required for use as a template financial model for the system(s) proposed by competing teams.